haghighi251/node.js-authenticator/README.md

 # node.js-authenticator
-User registration, login, dashboard by Node.js and Bootstrap 5.2 .
+User registration, login and dashboard by Node.js and Bootstrap 5.2 .

 In this plugin you will how you can use Node.js for user authentication.
 Bootstrap 5 is used in this project.
 For the database, MongoDB has been used.